kcprjblnsk/Placeholder/README.md

 - JWT Token authentication
 - Cross-Origin Resource Sharing (CORS) for enhanced project security
 - AntiForgeryToken implementation for project security
+- MANY Validators ensuring everything is secured and correct

 ## Database Structure
 The database, created in MSSQL, contains the following tables: